How Many Times a Day Should You Brush Your Teeth? Here’s What Science Says

 • Better Brushing Tools: Explore how choosing the right toothbrush—like the innovative options from SuperMouth—can make sticking to your twice-daily routine even easier and more enjoyable.

-You might’ve heard of the brushing teeth twice a day myth, which essentially states that the need to brush in the morning and at night is excessive, representing outdated advice.
-While forgetting to brush your teeth at night once in a while might not be the end of the world, the truth is experts agree that brushing your twice daily is essential to your oral health and overall health.
+While forgetting to brush your teeth at night once in a while might not be the end of the world, the truth is, experts agree that brushing your twice daily is essential to your oral health and overall health.
 Let’s uncover why that is.
+We’ll also talk about the best times to brush your teeth, including whether brushing teeth after eating is okay.
+Finally, we’ll answer the question “

 Just How Often Should You Brush Your Teeth?